Jed Graef

 Jed Richard Graef (born May 1, 1942) is an American former competition swimmer, for Princeton University, a 1964 Tokyo Olympic gold medalist in the 200-meter backstroke, and former world record-holder.

 After obtaining a Doctorate in Psychology from the University of Michigan, he taught for seven years at Toronto University, before moving to Rochester, New York, where he worked as a programmer and treasurer for the Rochester Zen Center, where he met his wife, Sunyana, an ordained Buddhist priest.
-After a move to Vermont in the late 1980's, he would continue to work as a programmer, serve on the Shelbourne School Board, and act as treasurer for the Vermont Zen Center in Shelbourne, founded by his wife in 1988.
+After a move to Vermont in the late 1980s, he would continue to work as a programmer, serve on the Shelburne School Board, and act as treasurer for the Vermont Zen Center in Shelburne, founded by his wife in 1988.

 Early life

 Graef was born in Montclair, New Jersey on May 1, 1942, to Mr. and Mrs. Clarence W. Graef, a former collegiate baseball player, and grew up in nearby Verona, located 3 mi west, where he attended high school.
 He excelled in the backstroke while competing with the Montclair YMCA swim team beginning around age 10 in 1952.
 A highly competitive program, with Jed as a participant the Montclair "Y" team went undefeated in 40 meets over a five year period.
 In 1956-57, he co-captained the team, and in two seasons between 1958-1959 swam on 11 Senior State relay championship teams in 200 and 400-yard freestyle and medley relays.